 Lessons learned

-As weeks progress and assignments are graded, I thought it would be helpful to keep a log of comments received from prior assignments (see Figure 5).
+As weeks progress and assignments are graded, I thought it would be helpful to keep a log of comments received from prior assignments (Figure 5).
 The simplest benefit is to serve as a log of lessons learned along the way and more practically, as immediate reminders to not repeat the same mistakes.
 Steel sharpens steel.